bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 **users and contributors gain more trust in the project.** At some point you will find that community helps each other to answer questions and last but not
 least: you can find new friends! (:

-### If some process takes more than 1 minute and you repeat it more than 3 times: Automate.
+### Repetitive work?
+Automate.

 You would be surprised at how innovative people are in order to *avoid work*.
-All those small repetitions can add up to weeks of time during your whole lifetime, so they matter.
+All those small repetitions can add up to [weeks of time](https://xkcd.com/1205/)) during your whole lifetime, so they matter.
 In Thanos project we try to apply it to everything:

 * We were spending too much time during a review process to ensure proper commentaries.
 (Started with capital letters and finished with a period).
 We